gootools/solana-statecharts/README.md

 Take the [cashiers check example](https://github.com/project-serum/anchor/tree/master/examples/cashiers-check) from anchor.

-1. Initially the cashiers check doesn't exist.
+1. Initially the cashiers check doesn't exist, so a user needs to `create` it.

+1. The user calls `createCheck` with a specified `amount`, `receiver` and optional `memo`.
+This user can now be considered both the creator and the sender.

-1. The user calls createCheck with an amount, receiver and optional memo.
-Now there's a check that the owner can cancel (burn), or the receiver can cash (burn).
+1. Now the check exists, either the creator can `cancel` (burn) it, or the receiver can `cash` (burn) it.

-1. Once the check is burned there are no more instructions that can happen.
+1. Once either action occurs, the check has been `burned` and there are no more instructions can be run.

-We can create a state machine to represent all of these steps
+We can create a simple state machine to represent all of this logic.

 ```typescript
 {